Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Introduction

-Several works in literature concern with the study of the matter formed in ultra-relativistic collisions in the presence of a constant external magnetic field.
-In ref. \cite{Bali:2014kia}, a detailed analysis of the hot and dense QCD matter in the presence of an external magnetic field has been done with the lQCD approach.
-The results from the SU(3) Polyakov linear-sigma model (PLSM) has also been contrasted with the existing lQCD estimations \cite{Tawfik:2016gye}.
-In addition, in ref. \cite{Endrodi:2013cs,Kadam:2019rzo} the authors use the HRG and EVHRG models in the presence of constant external magnetic fields to estimate the fundamental thermodynamic quantities such as pressure, energy density, and magnetization.
-Moreover, in ref. \cite{Bhattacharyya:2015pra}, the authors discuss the effect of external magnetic field on the correlations and fluctuations of the hadron gas.
-An interesting study has been conducted by assuming an away from equilibrium scenario by employing the non-extensive Tsallis statistics, and then the basic thermodynamic quantities have been estimated \cite{Pradhan:2021vtp}.
-In the present study, we use the van der Waals hadron resonance gas model, an improved and new approach to study the hadronic medium of high-energy collisions.
+Several works in literature concern with the study of the matter formed in ultrarelativistic collisions in the presence of a constant external magnetic field.
+In Ref. \cite{Bali:2014kia}, a detailed analysis of the hot and dense QCD matter in the presence of an external magnetic field has been done with the lQCD approach.
+The results from the $SU$(3) Polyakov linear-sigma model have also been contrasted with the existing lQCD estimations \cite{Tawfik:2016gye}.
+In addition, in Refs.~\cite{Endrodi:2013cs,Kadam:2019rzo} the authors use the HRG and EVHRG models in the presence of constant external magnetic fields to estimate the fundamental thermodynamic quantities such as pressure, energy density, and magnetization.
+Moreover, in Ref. \cite{Bhattacharyya:2015pra}, the authors discuss the effect of external magnetic field on the correlations and fluctuations of the hadron gas.
+An interesting study has been conducted by assuming an away-from-equilibrium scenario by employing the nonextensive Tsallis statistics, and then the basic thermodynamic quantities have been estimated~\cite{Pradhan:2021vtp}.
+In the present study, we use the van der Waals hadron resonance gas model, an improved and new approach to studying the hadronic medium of high-energy collisions.
 Furthermore, van der Waals interaction leads to a liquid-gas phase transition in the system along with a critical point.
 We can take advantage of this fact and study the QCD phase diagram.
 In literature, the QCD phase transition in the $T-\mu_{B}$ plane has been studied extensively from various models, including the VDWHRG model~\cite{Samanta:2017yhh,Sarkar:2018mbk}.
 A similar QCD phase transition in the $T-eB$ plane is also important to understand the QCD matter and its consequences.
 There are few studies where the authors have used various models to map the phase diagram.
 This study uses the hadron gas with van der Waals interaction and explores the possible critical point in the $T-eB-\mu_{B}$ plane.
 This paper is organized as follows.
-The section \ref{formulation} gives a detailed calculation of the thermodynamic observables and susceptibilities within the ambit of a VDWHRG model under an external magnetic field.
-In section \ref{vacpressure}, we give the detailed calculation of the vacuum contribution to the thermodynamic observables due to the external magnetic field.
-We discuss the results in section \ref{res} and briefly summarize our work in section \ref{sum}.
+Section \ref{formulation} gives a detailed calculation of the thermodynamic observables and susceptibilities within the ambit of a VDWHRG model under an external magnetic field.
+In Sec, \ref{vacpressure}, we give the detailed calculation of the vacuum contribution to the thermodynamic observables due to the external magnetic field.
+We discuss the results in Sec. \ref{res} and briefly summarize our work in Sec.\ref{sum}.